 ISO 1798 Tensile Strength Flexible Cellular Polymeric Materials

-We suggest reviewing ISO 1798 to fully understand the test fixture and results requirements.
+It is important to review ISO 1798 to fully understand the test setup, procedure, and results requirements.

 The Instron® model XL (long travel) extensometer is a precise device for measuring strain in highly extensible materials such as elastomers, semi-rigid plastics and films.

 Instron® 2712-04x Series Pneumatic grips, packed with features to enhance gripping performance, usability, and operator safety.

 Screw side-action grips provide a very simple and efficient method for holding test specimens in a wide range of applications.
 The dual - acting design of 2710-100 series grips means that jaw faces can be adjusted to accommodate different specimen thicknesses.
 This ensures that the line of tensile force remains concentric with the grip body.
 They can be equipped with a selection of interchangeable grip jaw faces in various sizes and choice of surfaces including smooth ground, rubber-coated and serrated.
 Line contact and special coated faces are also available.The unique ‘snap-on’ jaw face attachment makes changing faces extremely quick and simple.